NimaMan/nimaman.github.io/content/posts/research_statement.md

 ---
 author: Nima Manafzadeh Dizbin
-title: A Sumamry and Future Directions of My Research
+title: Summary and Future Directions of My Research
-date: 2021-12-12
+date: 2021-12-13
 description: A Sumamry and Future Directions of My Research
 ---

-My primary and future research interests focus on the methodological areas of reinforcement learning and stochastic optimization with applications in inventory management, production planning, resource allocation, robotics, and healthcare operations.
+My primary and future research interests focus on the ***methodological areas of reinforcement learning and stochastic optimization with applications in inventory management, production planning, resource allocation, robotics, and healthcare operations***.

 With the advances in data collection methods, decision-makers gather a massive amount of data describing the environment of the operations.
 The objective of data collection is to transform it into useful information for improved decision-making.
 However, translation of the swell of data into actionable information is challenging in operational problems.
 The recent advances in Machine Learning (ML) introduce the possibility for improving the decision-making in these problems.
 However, current ML algorithms are not directly applicable to these problems.
 My research bridges this gap by focusing on two different threads.
 First, developing intelligent data-driven decision-making algorithms.
 Second, applying the ML and optimization methods in solving challenging real-world problems.